abalajiksh/mysite/content/posts/Comments-are-Here-Sort-Of.md

     remark42_site_id = "your_site_id"
 {{</highlight>}}

-However, it is quite simple to add to your website, if you use Hugo, you just have to add the HTML code, change the credentials and make a `archetypes/layouts/partials`, say `comments.html` and import it to your `posts.html` partial file in you r theme folder.
+However, it is quite simple to add to your website, if you use Hugo, you just have to add the HTML code, change the credentials and make a `archetypes/layouts/partials`, say `comments.html` and import it to your `posts.html` partial file in your theme folder.
 If you use Gatsby or Jekyll, the process is very similar.
 My best suggestion is to paste the link to the documentation, ask a GPT model of your choice, cloud or [local](https://ashwinbalaji.xyz/series/local-llms/), and you will get a step-by-step instructions on how to do so.

 ## Further Problems
 The chat section isn't there online.
 I checked the webpage's source code, as shown below, it is present, but it is not working.